gohugoio/hugo/docs/content/extras/shortcodes.md

 shortcode is required, you can check the length of `.Inner` and provide a warning to the user.

-A shortcode with `.Inner` content can be used wihout the inline content, and without the closing shortcode, by using the self-closing syntax:
+A shortcode with `.Inner` content can be used without the inline content, and without the closing shortcode, by using the self-closing syntax:

     {{</* innershortcode /*/>}}